 Sometimes they were so powerful that the editor of the Daily Herald decided to let Dyson's drawings take over the whole of the front page.
 This included a cartoon published on 24th May showing showing Reginald McKenna, the Home Secretary, force-feeding a suffragette (see below).

 In June, 1913, at the most important race of the year, the Derby, Emily Wilding Davison ran out on the course and attempted to grab the bridle of Anmer, a horse owned by King George V. The horse hit Emily and the impact fractured her skull and she died without regaining consciousness.
 Although many suffragettes endangered their lives by hunger strikes, Emily Davison was the only one who deliberately risked death.
 However, her actions did not have the desired impact on the general public.
 They appeared to be more concerned with the health of the horse and jockey and Davison was condemned as a mentally ill fanatic.
-However, Will Dyson published a cartoon in the D in support of her actions.
+However, Will Dyson published a cartoon in the Daily Herald in support of her actions.

 Whereas newspapers usually condemned strikers, the Daily Herald encouraged workers to take industrial action.
 As one critic pointed out, Dyson's cartoons "featured boldly drawn figures representing clear symbols of the noble, wronged worker verses brutal, evil employers."
 Some Labour politicians believed that Dyson was going too far with some of his cartoons.